evolvedbinary/hsg-project-wiki/Removing-All-Versions-of-Java.md

 brew update-reset && brew update
 ```

-Now you should be able to install Java!
+Now you should be able to install Java without error!
 Return to your directions—presumably you were somewhere in the [Setup](Setup) steps.

 ## Reference